-Within our Construction Products segment, heavy civil construction projects remained steady through 2015.
-The Company performed well in our core product areas of (a) bridge decking that provides new decking surfaces intended largely for bridge rehabilitation projects, (b) sheet piling for railway, highway, bridges, and port projects, and (c) precast concrete buildings.
-The Company did not perform well in other piling products targeted at (or utilized in) heavy civil projects that became very price competitive due to declining steel prices.
+Within our Construction Products segment, heavy civil construction projects improved throughout 2016 and bridge spending remains strong.
+We entered 2017 with an improved backlog across all businesses within the segment.
+The Company did not perform well in other more commoditized piling products targeted at (or utilized in) heavy civil projects that became very price competitive due to declining steel prices.
 Throughout the year, lower scrap input prices and very low factory utilization rates kept steel prices very competitive.
-As a result, the Company did not participate in some of the typical projects we serve with pipe pile and H-pile, resulting in lower annual volumes and sales.
+As a result, the Company did not participate in some of the typical projects we serve with pipe pile and H-pile, resulting in lower sales volumes and pricing.

-Factory utilization in the steel industry is expected to remain at depressed levels into 2016.
-There is capacity in many world areas to provide supply for projects at very competitive prices.
-This industry is also being affected by the significant weakness in oil and gas exploration and development as well as other industrial markets where the commodity cycle has led to pressure on costs and lower capital spending.
+Factory utilization in the steel industry is expected to remain at depressed levels into 2017.
+Although commodity pricing has shown recent increases, there remains excess global capacity to provide supply for projects at very competitive prices.
+This industry is also being affected by the low oil and gas exploration and development as well as other industrial markets where the commodity cycle has led to pressure on costs and lower capital spending.

-The precast concrete buildings business was a bright spot in 2015.
-The introduction of new products provided support for growth, particularly in the Southwest region of the U.S. The market for buildings typically grows at a low pace, and we expect 2016 to mirror that trend.
+The precast concrete products business was a bright spot in 2016.
+The introduction of new products provided support for growth, particularly in the Southwest region of the U.S. We anticipate this market to grow at a slow pace, but we enter 2017 with increased backlog and improved order entry.